andreschaffer/slis-slos-examples/README.md

 ![alt text](sli_menu.jpg "SLI Menu image")

-I won’t cover all the different SLIs from the Menu, as one can find more detailed information about [them](https://sre.google/workbook/implementing-slos/#slis-for-different-types-of-services) in Google’s SRE book.
-I will instead focus on the _Request / Response_ category and maintain a red thread in this project.
+We won’t cover all the different SLIs from the Menu, as one can find more detailed information about [them](https://sre.google/workbook/implementing-slos/#slis-for-different-types-of-services) in Google’s SRE book.
+We will instead focus on the _Request / Response_ category and maintain a red thread in this project.

 - Availability: may be seen as the proportion of successful responses.
 - Latency: may be seen as the proportion of responses faster than a threshold.